Monday, April 3, 2017

 • Do We Need Some Special Authority In Order To Make Interpretations Of Scripture?:

 -Interpreting Scripture is not so much a matter of personal authority, but rather something God expects us to do.
-This does not mean that ministers in local congregations have no special authority to teach.
-It would also not be correct to say that church authority has no limits at all.
+This does not mean that ministers in local congregations have no special authority to teach at all.
 Scripture is clear enough for readers to obtain truths related to salvation and godliness.

 -God does not require that we understand Him infallibly, since we are but finite creations.
-We can have sufficient certainty behind the meaning of Scripture.
-This is not to suggest that we can interpret the Scriptures in any way that we desire.
-We should examine Scripture in its proper context, use our common sense, consult commentaries, etc.
+Further, we can have sufficient certainty behind the meaning of Scripture on our own.
+However, this is not to suggest that we can interpret biblical texts in any way that we desire.
+We should examine Scripture in its context, use our common sense, consult commentaries, etc.

 -Jesus Christ desires unity in the church.
 His will is that we be one in the Spirit.
-Christ despises factions amongst His people.
-Such is an indicator of carnality.
+Christ despises factions amongst His people, with the existence of such indicating carnality.
 Since truth is of utmost importance, it ought to be sought after and protected at all costs.
 However, we are imperfect beings, and things are not always clearly defined in Scripture.
-Divisions have existed in the church since the time Paul wrote his first epistle to the Corinthians.

 -There are scenarios in which division is necessary: “For there must also be factions among you, that those who are approved may be recognized among you” (1 Corinthians 11:19).
-Unity in and of itself does not guarantee truth or preservation of the gospel.
-Even if an infallible interpreter of Scripture made matters easier, that does not mean God has given us one.
-Further, that our interpretations are not infallible does not mean that they are always wrong or wrong even most of the time.
+Further, unity in and of itself does not guarantee truth or preservation of the gospel.
+Even if an infallible interpreter of Scripture would simplify matters for us, that does not mean God has given us one.
+That our interpretations can be wrong does not mean that they are always wrong or are prone to be so most of the time.

--In a society with millions of people where freedom of speech and freedom of religion exists, there will inevitably be diversity in beliefs.
+-In a society with millions of people where freedom of speech and freedom of religion exists, there will inevitably be diversity of beliefs.
 That is simply a logical consequence of being in a free society.
-In order to obtain the institutionalized unity that Rome requires, there would have to be coercion, threats, and intimidation involved.
+In order to obtain the organizational conformity that Rome requires, there would have to be coercion, threats, and intimidation involved.
 Otherwise, it is not humanly possible to obtain.
-Nor was it ever something taught by Christ or His apostles.

--Essential doctrines that are clearly and repeatedly defined in Scripture would include the virgin birth, sinlessness of Christ, deity of Christ, the veracity of His miracles, the sinfulness of man, and other things.
-Doctrines that are of secondary importance (i.e. not issues that we should break fellowship over or refuse to acknowledge another as a brother in Christ) would include women's head coverings, musical instruments in church, eschatology, modes of baptism, etc.
+-Essential doctrines that are clearly or repeatedly defined in Scripture would include the virgin birth, sinlessness of Christ, deity of Christ, the veracity of His miracles, the sinfulness of man, among other things.
+Doctrines that are of secondary importance would include women's head coverings, musical instruments in church, eschatology, modes of baptism, etc.

 • Is Roman Catholicism A Theologically Divided Body?:

--While the Church of Rome may appear to be fairly unified because it is organized under the headship of the pope, the unity in which Catholics appeal to is largely imaginary.
-It is misleading, for there are significant theological differences among the Catholic laity, priests, scholars, theologians, and bishops.
+-While the Church of Rome may appear to be fairly unified because it is organized under the headship of the pope, the unity to which Catholics appeal is mostly exaggerated.
+There are significant theological differences among the Catholic laity, priests, scholars, theologians, and bishops.
 There are societies, movements, and orders forming within the chambers of Roman Catholicism.
 There are liberal and conservative Catholics.
-Although these divisions are hidden under the Roman Catholic hierarchy, differences still exist and are significant.
+Although these divisions are hidden under the Roman Catholic hierarchy, theological differences still exist and merit our attention.

--Many Roman Catholics are unlearned in regards to the official teachings of the Roman Catholic Church.
+-Many Roman Catholics are unlearned in regards to the dogmas of the Roman Catholic Church.
 Many flatly contradict official teachings on issues such as abortion, artificial birth control, the death penalty, homosexuality, on whether priests should be married, letting females join the priesthood, stem-cell research, and more.
-Roman Catholics are in a state of division over additional issues such as creation verses evolution, the material sufficiency of Scripture, charismatic occurrences, whether practicing Jews and Muslims can be saved without conversion, and whether Mary is the co-redemptrix.
+Roman Catholics are divided over creation versus evolution, the material sufficiency of Scripture, charismatic occurrences, whether practicing Jews and Muslims can be saved without conversion, and whether Mary is co-redemptrix.
 Catholic theologians are even divided over the interpretation of Vatican II documents.

 -Roman Catholicism is a group that is lead by a single human leader and occupies the same title all throughout its domain (i.e. "Roman Catholic"), whereas Protestantism is made up of individual churches with different labels.
 Protestantism is not an ecclesiastical structure like Rome.
-So it is misleading to compare both systems in this regard.
-The principle of Sola Scriptura was never intended to bring about an institutionalized form of unity.
-We are to have a sense of genuine love and fellowship toward each other, despite our differences.
+Therefore, it is misleading to compare both systems in this regard.
+Further, the principle of Sola Scriptura was never intended to bring about complete agreement of thought on every issue.

 • Refuting The 33,000 Protestant Denominations Myth: